 Success Story: Harry’s Razors

 Harry’s Razors was born from one simple concept – shaving equipment shouldn’t be this darn expensive!
+When creating a product to sell, you need to make sure you’re answering customer problems just like Harry’s Razors.
 Founded by two normal guys – neither of whom are called Harry – the company set up its own ecommerce website using Shopify.

 Thanks to the platform’s built-in tools and easy-to-use interface, the founders quickly got to grips with it, and started building their solution to shaving.

 10 months later, Harry’s Razors had bought a production factory in Germany, were marketing to 100,000 email subscribers, and had raised over $122.5 million.
 Not too shabby.
-Earlier this year, the pair sold the business to Wilkinson Sword for an estimated $1.4 billion.
+In 2021, the pair sold the business to Wilkinson Sword for an estimated $1.4 billion.

 This is just one example, but goes to show that any idea, however simple or small, can be transformed into an ecommerce empire.